 Tips on setting a secure password: A strong password is at least 8 characters long.
 Avoid using words that can be found in a dictionary, as these types of passwords are less secure.
 To add security, consider using both upper and lowercase letters, numbers and special characters including "! $ &" etc.

-After completing the registration for Government Listings Only, complete the Lessee's Agreement to Lease Minerals (read a copy here), then submit bank information to establish a bid allowance.
+After completing the registration for Limited Asset Offerings, complete the Bidding Terms Agreement (read a copy here), then submit bank information to establish a bid allowance.

 Important Notes About the Bidding Allowance